Vril Dox: R.E.B.E.L.S. (2009–2011)

-A new 2009 series features Starro the Conqueror taking control of a now completely automated L.E.G.I.O.N.
+A new 2009 series features Starro taking control of a now completely automated L.E.G.I.O.N.
 Dox, along with his old compatriot, Strata, must form a new team to regain his former status.
-During the Blackest Night crossover, Dox comes into contact with the mother of his son, who had recently been killed by L.E.G.I.O.N. drones, and was subsequently revived as a Black Lantern.
+In Blackest Night, Dox comes into contact with the mother of his son, who was killed by L.E.G.I.O.N. drones and resurrected as a Black Lantern.
 Dox was also in an area in which a Sinestro Corps member was murdered by another Black Lantern.
 When the ring started to search for a new host, it selected Dox, making him a member of the Sinestro Corps.
 However, not even the power of the ring was a match for the Black Lanterns, forcing Dox to teleport them to Starro's homeworld, despite the fact that his son, Lyrl (who had recently had his intelligence restored by the warlord) was there also.
 Soon after, the ring rejected Dox, who had repeatedly refused Sinestro's mandate that all members of the Sinestro Corps were to gather at Korugar, and declared that he had been discharged from the Corps.

 R.E.B.E.L.S. helped to save the Vega system and several galaxies by defeating Starro the Conqueror.
 The plight of Rann's people was soon resolved by Vril Dox, seeking to restore his reputation after Starro the Conqueror stole L.E.G.I.O.N. from him and used it to enslave its client worlds.
 Dox Zeta-beamed Rann into the Vega system, in the orbit previously held by the now destroyed planet Tamaran, and proceeded to terraform Rann and make it suitable to sustain life again.